BibleTools

 The Beatitudes, Part 8: Blessed Are the Persecuted

 This beatitude presents us with yet another paradox.
 The other beatitudes show that a Christian can be filled with a joy that he cannot fully express, yet lament over things that the carnal consider as insignificant.
 He has a deep and abiding sense of satisfaction, yet groans daily and sincerely.
-His life experiences are often painful, yet he would not part with them for the great wealth, acclaim, and ease the world offers.
+His life-experiences are often painful, yet he would not part with them for the great wealth, acclaim, and ease that the world offers.
 Though the world exalts those filled with pride, self-esteem, and assertiveness, God exalts the humble and meek.
-The world displays its approval for war-makers by giving them ticker tape parades, putting them into high office, and remembering their achievement by naming streets, cities, parks, and schools after them—yet God blesses the peacemakers.
-Understanding these earlier paradoxes among the Beatitudes, this one states that all we will receive for doing well is to earn the antipathy of fellow man.
+The world displays its approval for war-makers by giving them ticker-tape parades, putting them into high office, and remembering their achievements by naming streets, cities, parks, and schools after them—yet God blesses peacemakers.
+In line with these other paradoxes, this last Beatitude also states a paradox: All we receive for well-doing is to earn the antipathy of our fellow men.

 We need to understand the connection between righteousness and persecution because not every sufferer or even every sufferer of religious persecution suffers for righteousness' sake.
 Many suffer persecution for zealously holding fast to what is clearly a false religion.
 Often, a rival religious group or civil authority—just as ignorant of God's truth—are the persecutors.
-At any given time persecutions of one form or another are taking place.
+At any given time, persecutions of one form or another are taking place.
 In the recent past the Japanese persecuted the Koreans, the Chinese, and the Nepalese.
-In Africa the Moslem Sudanese are persecuting "Christians," while in Europe the Slavic Eastern Orthodox "Christians" are persecuting Moslem Kosovars.
+In Africa, the Moslem Sudanese are persecuting nominal Christians, while in Europe, the Slavic Eastern Orthodox are persecuting Moslem Kosovars.
 In the history of man, this familiar beat of persecution continues endlessly with nary a connection to righteousness.

 Some people become victims of their own character flaws and personality disorders.
 They foolishly take comfort in Matthew 5:10-12, claiming persecution when others merely retaliate against their displays of evil speaking, haughtiness, or self-centeredness.
 Such people are just reaping what they have sown.

 Psalm 119:172 says, "My tongue shall speak of Your word; for all Your commandments are righteousness."
 This is a simple, straightforward definition of righteousness.
 It is rectitude, right doing.
 God's commands thus describe how to live correctly.
 They teach us how to conduct relationships with Him and fellow man.
 This beatitude is written about those who are truly doing this.
-They will receive persecution, and it will be because they are living correctly—not because they have irritated or infuriated others through their sins or because they belong to another political party, religion, or ethnic group.
+They will receive persecution because they are living correctly—not because they have irritated or infuriated others through their sins or because they belong to another political party, religion, or ethnic group.

 However, this description does not mention the relationship to God that really brings the persecution.
-These are things moral people of this world might do, yet they lack the true God in their lives and are not begotten of His Spirit.
+These are things moral people of this world might do, yet they lack the true God in their lives and are not regenerated by His Spirit.
 An element of righteousness is still missing.
 Paul writes in Romans 8:14-17:

-The source of true persecution is Satan, and its target is God.
-Satan not only hates God, he also hates all who bear His holy image in them by means of His Spirit.
-Satan works in and through people just as God does, and he incites them to do all in their power to vilify, destroy the reputation of, put fear in or discourage God's children to cause their disqualification.
-He will do anything to get us to respond, to retaliate, as worldly people do, because then we would display Satan's image rather than Jesus Christ's.
+The source of true persecution is Satan, and his target is God.
+Satan not only hates God, but he also hates all who bear His holy image in them by means of His Spirit.
+Satan works in and through people just as God does, and he incites them to do all in their power to vilify, destroy the reputation of, put fear in, or discourage God's children to cause their disqualification.
+He will do anything to get us to retaliate as worldly people do, because then we would display Satan's image rather than Jesus Christ's.
 Satan knows those who have the Spirit of God, and just as he tempted Jesus, he will also single out His brothers and sisters for persecution.

 John W. Ritenbaugh